FrankMaomao/Awesome-Train-Prediction/README.md

 # Awesome-Train-Prediction
-Resources in recent years about railway freight time prediction have been collected in this repository.
+Resources in recent years about railway time prediction have been collected in this repository.
 The content includes papers, datasets and other information related to them.
 ## Papers
 * 2021